Center for Educational Leadership

-We are welcoming back a number of our outstanding presenters as well as welcoming new trainers to our team.
-To view a complete listing of our presenters and their bios, clicking here.
+Again this year, we are welcoming back a number of our outstanding presenters as well as welcoming new trainers to our team.
+You can find a complete listing and brief bio for each by clicking here.

 The most essential job of educational leaders is to effectively support their own growth and development as well as that of other administrators and teachers by ensuring consistent participation in stimulating and relevant professional development aimed at continuous improvement.